 NO CONNECTION LIMIT:IPVanish is a good family choice.
 Allows unlimited simultaneous connections.
 Recommend for its standard of privacy, but keep shopping if you want to securely access Netflix.
 30-day money-back guarantee.

 Read our review of IPVanish.

-A single subscription will grant access to up to five devices at all times.
 Apps are available for Windows, MacOS, Android, and iOS.